Tickets and Events

 We operate across three sites in Covent Garden, Thurrock and Aberdare.
 Over the last decade we have been improving energy and waste management across our estate.
 Building on our progress to date, we are committed to:

-• Developing an Estates Plan that includes upgrades to our infrastructure and equipment, utilising technology to drive down our carbon emissions.
+• Maintaining an Estates Plan that includes upgrades to our infrastructure and equipment, utilising technology to drive down our carbon emissions.

 • Monitoring our energy and water consumption to enable us to target reduction initiatives in a timely way and effectively.